 I'd slice around the step as if I was opening a skull; it had to be just perfect or the whole surgery would be jeopardized.

-Roasted pumpkin seeds were such a delicacy in my house since we pretty much could only eat them one week out of the year.
+Roasted pumpkin seeds were such a treat in my house since we only got to eat them one week out of the whole year.

 Salty?
 Sweet?
 Classic favors?
 Try something new?